Qwo: A Non-Surgical Injectable Treatment for Cellulite

 Am I a candidate for Qwo?

-Your Pittman Plastic Surgery provider will evaluate you before offering Qwo cellulite treatment.
-Qwo is suitable for all skin types and skin colors.
-However, people with an allergy to collagenase or any of the other ingredients in Qwo cannot receive this cellulite treatment.
+Your Pittman Plastic Surgery provider will evaluate you before offering QWO.
+QWO is suitable for all skin types and skin colors.
+However, people with an allergy to collagenase or any of the other ingredients in QWO cannot receive this cellulite treatment.
 Also, injection treatments are not recommended in people with an active skin infection in the treatment area.

 At the time of your consultation, be sure to tell our team if you have a bleeding problem.
-Also, if you are pregnant or breastfeeding or planning to become pregnant, your provider may recommend waiting until you are done with childbearing.
+Also, if you are pregnant or breastfeeding or planning to become pregnant, your provider may recommend waiting until you are done having children.